-As companies the world over scramble to understand and integrate the enormous disruption and potential of near-universal work from home and the talent challenges looming after COVID, we possess the knowledge, experience, analytic skills and design acumen to create the mutually respectful cultures that will mark the business winners in the years ahead.
+As companies the world over scramble to understand and integrate the enormous disruption and potential of near-universal work from home and the intense talent challenges looming after COVID-19, we possess the knowledge, experience, analytic skills and design acumen to create the mutually respectful cultures that will mark the business winners in the years ahead.
+We focus on three domains.

 Your phased retirement expertise helped more than you might realize.
 Our enrollment is very high and we continue to get great feedback.
 Your support was critical.